Hi! My name is Raul.

 When I was 12 I wanted to become a professional rapper.
 When I was 13 I wanted to become a car designer.
 Both of those gave me a lot of purpose.
 After college all of that fizzled away, and I’ve been on the lookout for something since then.
 When I discovered that I could be a writer, I grabbed on to it.
 I enjoy it, and I decided that this is my new purpose.
 This is the next thing that I am chasing after.
 I have all these ideas that I’m trying to make a reality.
 I want to pursue all of them and this is the start.
 My blog and my books are the start, and there is a lot more coming.

-The goal for this is to have self awareness and to discover the man that God made me to be more deeply.
+The goal for myself is to have self awareness and to discover the man that God made me to be more deeply.
 I want to know what is inside of me.
 What I believe, what I stand for, what I am pursuing and what I have to offer.

-My only goal is to encourage you.
+My goal for you is to encourage you.
 If what I write here can make you smile, then great!
 Feel free to reach out with any questions you might have.
 If you wanna buy me a cup of coffee, you can do that too!
 I will be very very grateful.
 Maybe one day we can meet in person and I’ll get to hear your stories too.
 Until then!
 Cheers!

 Leave a Reply